 How to take payments at your dental practice

 Starting a dental clinic business can be an exciting journey and being able to take payments through a reliable platform could make your life easier.
-At Tyl, we have a range of card machines, all of which are designed to make payments a breeze, and can enable you to track invoices and issue refunds, among other features.
+At Tyl, we have a range of products and solutions including chip and pin card machines and online payments.
+These are designed to make payments a breeze, helping you to track invoices and issue refunds, among other features.
 (Fees and eligibility criteria apply).

 We’re proud to count a number of dentists among our happy customers.
 Renew Dental, one of our dentist clients, particularly likes the clean white aesthetic of the Clover Flex as it complements the look and feel of their practice.
 Here’s what they had to say:

 “Our customers often comment on the sleek look of our Tyl device and really like the option to be sent their receipt via text message – it’s more environmentally friendly and allows us to minimise human contact between our staff and customers.”

 Dr Inderpal Johal